Common Vulnerabilities and Exposures: CVE identifiers

 CVEs are for software that has been publicly released; this can include betas and other pre-release versions if they are widely used.
-Commercial software is included in the "publicly released" category, however custom-built software that is not distributed would generally not be given a CVE.
-Additionally services (e.g. a Web-based email provider) are not assigned CVEs for vulnerabilities found in the service (e.g. an XSS vulnerability) unless the issue exists in an underlying software product that is publicly distributed.
+Commercial software is included in the "publicly released" category, but custom-built software that is not distributed would historically not be given a CVE.
+For the first two decades of the program, services (e.g., a Web-based email provider) are not assigned CVEs for vulnerabilities found in the service (e.g., an XSS vulnerability) unless the issue exists in an underlying software product that is publicly distributed.
+Official rules have not been published regarding this change but some CNAs including MITRE have begun assigning CVEs to service-based vulnerabilities as far back as 2000.

 CVE data fields

 The CVE database contains several fields:

 Description

 This is a standardized text description of the issue(s).
 One common entry is: